tristanjahier/zoho-crm-php/README.md

 To support your own custom module, you need to create a dedicated class which extends `Zoho\Crm\Api\Modules\AbstractRecordsModule`.
 In this class, you need to re-define 3 properties:
 1. `$name`: the name of the module (not the "display name"!)
-2. `$primary_key`: the name of the ID field
+2. `$primaryKey`: the name of the ID field
-3. `$supported_methods`: the list of API methods that you can use on the module
+3. `$supportedMethods`: the list of API methods that you can use on the module

-And an optional one: `$associated_entity`, which is the class of the entity object.
+And an optional one: `$associatedEntity`, which is the class of the entity object.

 Example: